johnbayko/hicp/README.rst

   - Port number printed by receptionx.py.
   - Test users and passwords are in the very low security python/reception/users file.
 Default is "user1"/"password1".
-  - The example server doesn't have any applications yet, so leave the application field blank to run the default application ("reception").
+  - The example server has "test" and "testml", or leave the application field blank to run the default application, which will let you choose which application to run.